-White House Farm had three staircases, it seems very likely that Sheila was unconscious in the kitchen when the police broke into the house and they left her unattended.
-She then regained consciousness and went upstairs to the master bedroom where she shot herself and died.
+White House Farm had three staircases, based on the evidence, it is possible that Sheila was unconscious in the kitchen when the police broke into the house or was playing dead, and they left her unattended.
+She then may have regained consciousness, or taken the first opportunity to run upstairs

 If the officers had realized she was still alive then maybe they could have saved her life.
 Sadly Taff Jones died in an accident at his home before the trial.
 His pocket book has never been released to the defence.
 Also remember that the original documents from the first case number (the murder/suicide) have been withheld from the defence.

 The following is evidence which is presented in chronological order.
 Put together like this you see how clear and compelling the evidence is which shows that Jeremy is innocent without question.

 Jeremy has always maintained that his father called him to tell him that Sheila had a gun and he wanted him to come over.
 It has now been proven that Jeremy was telling the truth as his father DID call the police.
 The fact that the police failed to disclose both Jeremy and Nevill's call to them prevented Jeremy from getting a fair trial.
 The jury should have been made aware of both calls.
 Click here to read more